librz/all-about-git/tools.md

 ### git help

 Similar to Linux's `man` command, Git's CLI offers help on how to use its subcommands.
-Syntax is `git help <command>`, for instance to find out how to use `git restore` simply do `git help restore`.
+Syntax is `git help <command>`,

+e.g. `git help restore`

-To explore git's functionalities, you can do `git help -a` and it will list all available subcommands.
+U can do `git help -a` and it will list all available subcommands.

-Alternatively, you can use `git <command> -h` syntax, e.g. `git archive -h`
+Alternatively, you can use `git <command> -h` syntax, it's more concise.

+e.g. `git archive -h`

 ### tldr